CubeToPlay/April-Bot/README.md

 ## Additional Information
-The `submission` folder has the video and slides.
+The `submission` folder has the video, slides, and report.